The First Act

 # The Second Act

-Compared to Diaz the villain of the second act, Mendoza (Salerno), is a despicable person, a professional card player who likes to fleece and humiliate his opponents.
+The villain of the second act, Mendoza (Salerno), is a despicable person, a professional card player who likes to fleece and humiliate his opponents.
 Cash uses the man's obsessions to lure him into a card game that is literally all or nothing: the winner will take the other man's life.
 This part is not as vivid as the first episode, but Salerno does a perfect job as the compulsive gambler (it's not difficult to understand why Leone had a high esteem for this actor, who dubbed Eastwood in the dollar trilogy), and Lanfranchi comes up with some remarkable camera angles and movements to keep the viewer interested.
 Moreover he offers us a quite astonishing jump-cut to the blood-stained body of a murdered girl, who had warned Cash of Mendoza's tricks.
-Lanfranchi uses the jump-cut-technique more often, and not always to good effect, but in this scene it works like a well-placed uppercut.
+Lanfranchi uses the jump-cut-technique more often, and not always to good effect, but in this scene it works marvelously.

 # The Third Act